 Nursing is a calling.
-The average registered nurse spends 4 years after high school completing the grueling and competitive pre-nursing courses such as chemistry, biology, math, physiology, and human development just to jump into what has been described as the "most challenging" undergraduate degree.
+The average registered nurse spends 4 years after high school completing grueling and competitive pre-nursing courses such as chemistry, biology, math, physiology, and human development, just to jump into what has been described as the "most challenging" undergraduate degree.
 Then, and only then, are those that survive qualified to sit for a national exam (with an 85% pass rate) to proudly earn the title of Registered Nurse.
 Only a calling to serve those in need would motivate and inspire someone to work so hard.
-So why are so many nurses leaving the profession within 2 years of this immense achievement?
+So, why are many nurses leaving the profession within 2 years of this immense achievement?

 - How Nurses Can Promote Vaccines Without Promoting Vaccines - June 12, 2020

 - CDC Estimates of Nurse & Healthcare Worker COVID-19 Cases Are Likely Understated - May 19, 2020